electron-vite/electron-vite-react/README.md

 ## Use Electron, NodeJs API

-> 🚧 By default, Electron don't support the use of API related to Electron and NoeJs in the Renderer-process, but someone still need to use it.
-If so, you can see the 👉 npm-package **[vitejs-plugin-electron](https://www.npmjs.com/package/vitejs-plugin-electron)** or another template **[electron-vite-boilerplate](https://github.com/caoxiemeihao/electron-vite-boilerplate)**
+> 🚧 By default, Electron don't support the use of API related to Electron and NodeJs in the Renderer-process, but someone still need to use it.
+If so, you can see the template 👉 **[electron-vite-boilerplate](https://github.com/caoxiemeihao/electron-vite-boilerplate)**

 #### All Electron, NodeJs API invoke passed `Preload-script`